H2CO3/Sparkling/doc/capi.md

 functions and user info values marked as such are object types (i. e. they have their `SPN_FLAG_OBJECT` flag set in the structure).
 It means that they are reference counted.
-As an implementation detail, it is required that if a native extension funcion returns a value of such an object type, then it shall own a reference to it (because internally, it will be released by the virtual machine when it's not needed anymore).
+As an implementation detail, it is required that if a native extension function returns a value of such an object type, then it shall own a reference to it (because internally, it will be released by the virtual machine when it's not needed anymore).
 So, if, for example, one of the arguments is returned from a function (not impossible), then it should be retained.